 Post-Doc, Herder Institute for Historical Research on East Central Europe, Marburg.

-Since 2016, I have also had the pleasure of teaching and working with inspiring and engaging students at the Justus-Liebig-University Gießen.
-I am also an associate member of the International Graduate Center for the Study of Culture, where I serve as postdoc rep on the Executive Board.
+Between 2016 and 2018, I also had the pleasure of teaching and working with inspiring and engaging students at the Justus-Liebig-University Gießen.
+I am an associate member of the International Graduate Center for the Study of Culture, where I served as postdoc rep on the Executive Board.
 For their support and inspiration, I am indebted to Paul Vickers (now Regensburg) and Katharina Stornig.

 PhD, History Department, University of Pittsburgh, 2009-2015.